 Guidelines: The student I.D. card also is used as a bus pass and must be shown to the driver.
 The bus route number appears on the I.D. card.
+Students must only ride their assigned bus route.
 The bus route and times are set as a general guide.
+The bus route and times are set as a general guide.
+All student should be at their bus stop at least 5 minutes before the assigned pickup time.
+D211 utilizes a GPS tracking program called Versatrans MyStop.
+This allow users to track the bus they are assigned to visualize an approximate arrival time at the bus stop.

-However, buses do not stop more often than every block (corner) in town or about every 400 feet outside a town area.
-If a bus does not arrive on schedule, students are expected to wait until the bus does come.
-All students should be at their bus stop 5 minutes before the route start time.
+All students should be at their assigned pickup at least 5 minutes before the route start time.
 Students must cross the road in front of the bus while the stop arm is out and the flashers are operating.
+Students need to look at the driver and wait for a signal to cross.
 Extreme caution should be observed when entering or leaving the bus.
 Students may not loiter or walk through parking lots before entering or after leaving buses.

 School rules apply on buses.
 Aside from a possible suspension from school, bus privileges may be suspended for misconduct such as vandalism, fighting, or violation of safety procedures.
 Behavior expected of students during the regular school day also must be exhibited on the bus.
 Smoking or vaping is not permitted on the bus.
 To promote safety and welfare of students and staff, audio and video recording may be used on buses.
-A brochure detailing bus guidelines is available on the District website, and rules are posted in each bus.
+Rules are posted in each bus.

-To ride a bus other than one regularly assigned, an eligible bus rider must have a very specific or special need.
-Transportation is not provided to or from after school jobs or tutoring off-campus.
+To ride a bus other than one regularly assigned, an eligible bus rider must have a very specific or special circumstance.
+Transportation is not provided to or from after school jobs, babysitting, tutoring or extra-curricular activities off-campus.
 For general information or questions, please send an email to: transportation@d211.org.
 Requests from parents should be sent to Diana Mikelski, director of transportation, at dmikelski@d211.org.